It’s easy for Angie Fisher to tell the difference between new and nearly graduating Employ! program participants.

 “I always knew I wanted to be an auto technician, I just wasn’t sure how I could go about getting an entry level job.
 Once I went to Employ!, my eyes were opened to what jobs there were.”

 With some experience, having taken an auto mechanics class while at W.L.
-Seaton Secondary School, Johnson says the Employ! program helped her secure a job with Qwikchange Oil and Lube in Vernon, and develop important job skills she’ll be able to use long-term.
+Seaton Secondary School, Johnson says the Employ! program helped her secure a job with a Vernon oil service centre, and develop important job skills she’ll be able to use long-term.

 Employability skills covered in the program include employer expectations, interview skills, interpersonal skills, resumé building, cover letter writing and computer skills.
 Participants receive certification in First Aid and customer service excellence, and there’s a possibility of pursuing other paid-for training.
 Employ!
 Life skills include leadership, teamwork, self-regulating emotions, reflecting positivity and goal-setting.